 Parisian-style squares

 It is interesting to note that “un square” has a different meaning in French.
 It corresponds to a garden square in English.
-They were mostly created by Baron Haussmann in the 19th century such as square du Temple.
+Baron Haussmann created them mainly in the 19th century, such as the Square du Temple.

 The list below is only a personal suggestion.
 There are much more squares you might want to add to it if you’ve been to Paris before.
 Feel free to leave a comment at the end of this post with your favourite Parisian squares!